 Advertising helps fund Big Issue’s mission to end poverty

 The devolved countries in the UK have engaged with the issue of rising rents more directly than Westminster in recent years.
-The Scottish government limited rent increases and banned evictions between September 2022 and April 2024 and are planning long-term rent controls.
+The Scottish government limited rent increases and banned evictions until recently and are planning long-term rent controls.
 The Welsh government has also consulted on the idea of bringing in rent controls.

 How much is rent in UK?